cucumber-attic/website/apps/dynamic/views/new-training.md

             <div class="product-content">
               <h3>BDD with Cucumber</h3>
               <p>
-                This hands-on day for technical testers and developers teaches the skills to:
+                This hands-on day gives developers and technical testers the practical grounding to use Cucumber to validate requirements.
               </p>
               <ul class="learn-bullets">
-                <li>Test automation</li>
-                <li>Practice the BDD/TDD cycle</li>
+                <li>Learn the structure of a Cucumber test suite</li>
+                <li>Practice expressing requirements as Gherkin scenarios</li>
+                <li>Use the BDD cycle to guide your coding using Cucumber</li>
+                <li>Discuss the costs and benefits of test automation</li>
               </ul>
             </div>
           </div>